 “I hate him,” said Charlie, then the tears started down his cheeks.
 “I hate him.”

-“It’s alright, it’s OK,” I whispered soothingly as I rocked Charlie in my arms.
+“It’s alright.
+It’s OK,” I whispered soothingly as I rocked Charlie in my arms.

 Someone must have seen what happened and ran to get the store security guard.
 Mr. Cooper was still dazed when he showed up so I told him what happened.
 Charlie was still clinging to me with his face hidden against my chest.
 The security guard listened to everything I had to say before calling the cops.

 Sometimes it’s really great having a dad who is a judge.
 While the security guard called the cops I called dad and they arrived at the store about the same time.
-It turns who the whole thing was an unfortunate coincidence.
+It turns out the whole thing was an unfortunate coincidence.
 Mr. Cooper had no idea Charlie was in Sanitaria Springs.
 He’d come out to visit a friend and stopped to grab something to snack on before heading home.
 The odds of him running into us the way he did must have been a million to one.

-By the time the police hauled Mr. Cooper away dad had arranged for a restraining order to keep him away from Charlie and slapped an assault charge on the bastard for shoving me.
-Charlie calmed down and we dropped him off at the parsonage.
-I wanted to stay with him, be with him in his time of need but dad explained this was a time for Charlie to be with his parents.
-I hated letting him go but I knew in my heart dad was right.
+By the time the police hauled Mr. Cooper away, dad had arranged for a restraining order to keep him away from Charlie and slapped an assault charge on the bastard for shoving me.
+Charlie calmed down, and we dropped him off at the parsonage.
+I wanted to stay with him, be with him in his time of need, but dad explained this was a time for Charlie to be with his parents.
+I hated letting him go, but I knew in my heart dad was right.
 Charlie’s family, his true family, would take care of him.

 The next day I was eager to get to church.
 Charlie was there with the Pastor, his wife and Molly.
 They always greet everyone before the service starts.
-As soon as Charlie saw me he nodded at a dark corner and I met him there.
+As soon as Charlie saw me he nodded at a dark corner, and I met him there.

-“Are you OK,” Charlie whispered once we were semi-alone.
+“Are you OK?”
+Charlie whispered once we were semi-alone.